 Other clients will be digitally challenged – i.e. they do not fall within the criteria for digital exclusion but they will still struggle to handle the process by themselves.
 HMRC considers that this group should, with support, be able to complete the steps online.
 These clients will not therefore be eligible for a paper return.
 The intention was that these individuals should be able to access support from HMRC to authorise their client digitally but the proposed process is not currently available so in practice, we consider it more likely that the agent will provide the necessary support rather than refer clients to HMRC and HMRC would certainly appreciate agents supporting their digitally challenged clients through the process.

-We did seek more guidance from HMRC on how the line is drawn between these two groups but it is challenging and members are not reporting issues getting paper returns when required so we are not currently pursing this issue.
-But if members are having issues obtaining paper returns for clients they feel should be eligible please let us know and we can pick this up again.
+We did seek more guidance from HMRC on how the line is drawn between these two groups but it is challenging and members are not reporting issues getting paper returns when required so we are not currently persuing this issue.
+But if members are having issues obtaining paper returns for clients they feel should be eligible please let us know and we can pick this up with HMRC again.